NVlabs/CircuitOps/README.md

 4) Inference with gRPC-based data transfer: facilitating the deployment of GAI models into production.

-The following figure depicts the overview of CircuitOps.
+Figure.1 depicts the overview of CircuitOps.
 Based on the Intermediate Representation of labeled property graphs, CircuitOps consists of two main modules: IR generation and dataset generation.
 The IR generation module transforms standard EDA files into LPGs that store netlist information and are reused across tasks.
 The taskspecific dataset is constructed with the dataset generation module using its AI-friendly data structures and interfaces.
 CircuitOps also